ADHD and Co-Occurring Substance Use

 While these prescriptions are effective at managing symptoms of ADHD, stimulants have a high rate of misuse and you may develop an addiction to them.
 Because of the high rate of substance abuse among people with ADHD, doctors who prescribe stimulants need to carefully monitor patients closely to prevent misuse and dependence.

-Co-Occurring ADHD and Addiction Treatment
+Treatment for Co-Occurring ADHD and Substance Use

 References